 There is so much more to work than just the job (especially working in corporate America).
 But fear of losing a job, or succumbing to the ‘need’ of a new one can cloud our judgment and make us end up in situations that are contrary to our personality and mental well being.

 So what are your pain points where if you took a job for those reasons may land you right back to job hunting?

 Is it your environment?
 The people you work with?
-The opportunities available?
+Are the opportunities available?
 Now’s the time to think about it.
 Otherwise, you could end up walking into a new job with despair rather than excitement.

 Ask me how I know lol.